Andrija Drljo

-Andrija Drljo (born 6 September 2002) is a Bosnian professional footballer who plays as a winger for Bosnian Premier League club Željezničar and the Bosnia and Herzegovina U21 national team.
+Andrija Drljo (born 6 September 2002) is a Bosnian professional footballer who plays as a winger.

 Born and raised in Bosnia and Herzegovina, he started his professional career at Hungarian club MTK Budapest, who loaned him to Szentlőrinc.
 In 2022, Drljo joined Bosnian Premier League club Zrinjski Mostar.
 In 2023, he signed for Željezničar.

 Club career

 Early career

 Drljo signed his first professional contract with Hungarian side MTK Budapest in October 2020, and played for the club in the Nemzeti Bajnokság I. He was loaned to Szentlőrinc for the remainder of the 2021–22 season.

 On 15 July 2022, Drljo joined Bosnian Premier League club Zrinjski Mostar.
 He made his debut for the club in a 4–1 home win against Sarajevo on 4 September 2022.

 Željezničar

 On 19 January 2023, Drljo joined Željezničar on a two-and-a-half-year deal.
 He debuted and scored his first goal for the club in a Bosnian Cup game against Leotar on 18 February 2023.

+Drljo left Željezničar in June 2024, following the end of the 2023–24 season.